1 1/2 cup water

-Soak the shitake mushrooms in hot water for about 10-15 minutes, until soft.
+Soak the black mushrooms in hot water for about 10-15 minutes, until soft.
 Slice into thin strips.
 Heat 2 T oil in a wok.
 Add mushrooms, dried shrimp, and deep-fried shallots.
 Stir fry until fragrant (1-2 minutes).
-Add the pork and cook until the pork becomes opaque, about 2-3 minutes.
+Add the pork and cook until the pork becomes opaque.

-Add the "flavoring agents" (rice wine, soy sauce, sugar, salt, and sesame oil) and stir to mix well.
-Set this aside until the rice is done in the rice cooker.
-Once the rice is done, combine everything together and garnish with cilantro (optional, but Bryan love cilantro so it becomes a garnish for everything . . actually, he even eats it like a vegetable sometimes.
-Yeah, seriously.
-Like full stalks).
+Add the “flavoring agents” (rice wine, soy sauce, sugar, salt, and sesame oil) and stir to mix well.
+Set aside until the rice is done in the rice cooker.
+Once the rice is done, combine everything together and garnish with cilantro (optional).

 2 cups rice

 10 slices of ginger

 Crush the ginger slices in a plastic bag with a rolling pin (or heavy rock!) to release the ginger “juices.”
 Heat 2 T sesame oil in a wok and brown the crushed ginger in the oil.
 Once browned, remove the ginger slices.
 Now saute the pork and mushrooms in the ginger flavored oil.
 Add soy sauce.

 At this point, you can either add the cooked rice made from the above rice cooker method or add the soaked (but not yet cooked) rice to the wok.

 If you add the cooked rice, then just combine with the “sauce” and serve.